Welcome to the REVOLUTION!

 MedShare’s deliveries of vital medical supplies and equipment have decreased our nation’s carbon footprint and brought health, healing and the promise of better lives to 100 countries and countless patients.

 Moving forward, there is still work to be done before the clinic can officially move and begin operating out of the new building.
 Current orders of business include waiting on Public Health approvals, waiting on containers with necessary equipment, the process of hiring additional staff, and the process of training staff.
-At this point in time, the hope is to make the move into the new facility by late summer or early fall, but is all dependent on the previously listed items in process.
+At this point in time, the hope is to make the move into the new facility by the end of 2023, but is all dependent on the previously listed items in process.
 SRI is committed to continue support to the clinic during this time of transition so that the clinic can successfully move and begin functioning out of the new building.
 Communications via this blog, email, and social media will remain constant and regular to keep supporters in-the-know each step of the way.

 Current and Future Operations